noisyoscillator/computational-biology-nueroscience/README.md

-# Computational Nueroscience
+# Computational Biology and Nueroscience
-Sample Projects and Codes on Computational Neuroscience
+Sample Projects and Codes on Computational Biology and Neuroscience.